-(1) For purposes of calculating student achievement pursuant to subsection (f)(1), has at least ten (10) eligible students with valid student state standardized assessment scores.
-(1)(2) For purposes of calculating student growth pursuant to subsection (f)(2), Has has at least ten (10) thirty (30) eligible students with valid student state standardized assessment scores or end-of-instruction tests test scores in reading or math in both the current and the previous school years, and.

-(2) (3) For purposes of calculating student growth pursuant to subsection (f)(3), Has has at least ten (10) thirty (30) eligible students scores with from with valid student state standardized assessment scores or end-of-instruction test scores in reading or math in the current and previous school years. or end of instruction tests.
+- (1) (2) For purposes of calculating student growth pursuant to subsection (f)(2), Has has at least thirty (30) eligible students with valid student state standardized assessment scores or end-of-instruction tests test scores in reading and math in both the current and the previous school years, and. - (2) (3) For purposes of calculating student growth pursuant to subsection (f)(3), Has has at least thirty (30) eligible students scores with from valid student state standardized assessment scores or end-of-instruction test scores in reading and math in the current and previous school years, or end of instruction tests.
 Performance designations shall be made using School Performance Grades A, B, C, D, and F. School performance grades shall be based on the assessments and criteria as specified in subsection (f) of this rule.
 The Superintendent of Public Instruction is authorized to establish and adjust appropriate achievement level criteria to the extent allowed by law for submission to the State Board of Education for final approval.